lbke/ssr-theory/readme.md

 If you build 10 pages for 10 articles, you are precomputing 10 requests, one for each URL.
 Existing frameworks are often adopting this "URL" vision of build-time rendering.

-Yet, they could also consider other requests attributes such as cookies, that would work exactly the same.
+Yet, they could also consider other request attributes such as cookies, that would work exactly the same.
 For instance, you could prerender a dark mode and light mode version of your interface, based on a cookie.

 Therefore, to keep our definition consistent, we can suppose that the render function is still using a request as input, except that it is limited to parameters you can know at build-time.